-- During the first residency experience students will participate in the intensive residency portion of the 3-credit Christian Leadership foundational course.
+During the first residency experience students will participate in the intensive residency portion of the 3-credit Christian Leadership foundational course.

 - During the second residency experience students will participate in a 1-credit Leadership Seminar of their choice.

-- Students who have completed their core courses will take a comprehensive exam.
+- Students who have completed their main courses will take a comprehensive exam.

-The department has a limited amount of financial aid in the form of scholarships.
-They are based on financial need and academic performance.
+The department has a limited amount of financial aid available in the form of scholarships.
+They are awarded based on financial need and academic performance.

 Program Outline: 30 credits